martinlindhe/efyran/README.md

 /lootallcorpses             - tell peers to loot their corpse /usecorpsesummoner          - summon corpse in guild lobby

-/looton, /lootoff           - toggle autoloot (non-persistent.
-Use peer `settings.autoloot = true` to make it permanent) /doloot                     - manually trigger autoloot on this peer

 /scribe                     - scribes all spells in inventory

 /train <skill>              - train skill [language, begging, alcohol]

+# autoloot
+/looton, /lootoff           - toggle autoloot (non-persistent.
+Use peer `settings.autoloot = true` to make it permanent) /doloot                     - manually trigger autoloot on this peer /setdestroyitem             - mark item on cursor for auto-destroy /setsellitem                - mark item on cursor for auto-sell /dosell                     - auto sell to nearby vendor
 ```

 TODO document the remaining commands